An Engine is a mechanical device that is used to convert one form of energy to another.

 In the above animation we can easily understand working of internal combustion engine.

 Blue color denotes fuel and brown color denotes exhaust gases.

-The most common type of internal combustion is
+The most common types of internal combustion are

 Advantages of internal combustion engines